langurmonkey/website-source/content/blog/2021/chip8-spec.md

 The stack pointer `SP` is either 8 or 16-bit (depending on the size of your stack), and points to the top of the stack.

+Finally, we have the index register `I`, which is a 16-bit register typically used to store memory addresses.

 <a id="stack"></a>
 ## Stack